Cho-Eunhak/Lecture-Register-System/README.md

 # Lecture-Register-System
- Just using java console, txt file(no GUI)
+ Just using java console, txt file(no GUI, Database)